TradeCast/aws-s3-multipart-copy/readme.md

         ** if object size does not devide exactly with the part size desired, last part will be smaller
     - copied_object_permissions: String (optional) - The permissions to be given for the copied object as specified in [aws s3 ACL docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#permissions), if not passed it will be set to a default of 'private'
     - expiration_period: Integer/Date (optional) - A number (milliseconds) or Date indicating the time the copied object will remain in the destination before it will be deleted, if not passed there will be no expiration period for the object
+    - copy_part_retry_count: Integer (optional) - An number indicating how many times copyPart can retry uploading when its upload failed, default is 0.
 - request_context: String (optional) - this parameter will be logged in every log message, if not passed it will remain undefined.

 ### Response